 In most cases, what appears to be an allergy is intolerance.
 Alcohol intolerance causes discomfort but isn’t as serious as a true allergy.

 True alcohol allergies are rare.
-It is possible to be allergic to a component in certain types of alcohol.
+It is possible to be allergic to a component in certain types of alcohol, such as:

 Alcohol Allergy Symptoms